 There may be a time when you want to change the metadata of a photo or two on your iPhone.
 Maybe you want to spoof the location of the picture, add a location that was never there, or fix one that mysteriously disappeared.

-Whatever the reason, here’s how to edit the metadata of a photo on iPhone with the Exif Metadata app.
+Whatever the reason, here’s how to edit the metadata of a photo on iPhone with Exif Metadata, an app developed in house my iDB.

 Download Exif Metadata

-The Exif Metadata app is available for free on the App Store for your iPhone.
-You can download the app and use it on your iPad, just note that it’s optimized for iPhone.
+The Exif Metadata app is available for free on the App Store for your iPhone and iPad.

 Change or add a location to your photo